kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+The behavior is consistent with the status quo.
+Since the scheduler cannot bind pods or update statuses without the API server, any in-flight CompositePodGroup scheduling will eventually fail at the binding/update stage.
+These attempts will be retried with standard exponential backoff once connectivity is restored.

 ###### What are other known failure modes?

 <!--